Petrović-Njegoš dynasty: After Yugoslavia

 A period of eighty years of control from Belgrade followed, during which time Nikola I died in exile in France in 1921, followed shortly afterwards by the surprise abdication of his son and heir, Danilo III, the same year.
 The latter's nephew, Michael Petrović-Njegoš, inherited the titles of his predecessors whilst in exile in France.
-After a titular 11-year "reign" under the regency of one of his grandfather's generals, Anto Gvozdenović, Michael gave up his claim to the throne and swore allegiance to Yugoslavia.
+After a titular 11-year "reign" under the regency of one of his grandfather's generals, Anto Gvozdenović, Michael gave up his claim to the throne and swore allegiance to the Kingdom of Yugoslavia.
 He survived arrest and internment by order of Adolf Hitler for refusing to head up a puppet Montenegrin state aligned to the Axis powers.
 Later, he served the SFR Yugoslavia as Head of Protocol.
 He was succeeded by his son Nicholas Petrović-Njegoš in 1986.
 In 2006, Montenegro went on to achieve full sovereignty in the 2006 independence referendum.

 In 2011, Montenegro recognized an official role for the Royal House of Petrović-Njegoš in Montenegro: to promote Montenegrin identity, culture and traditions through cultural, humanitarian and other non-political activities, which has been interpreted as a "creeping restoration" of the monarchy.

 The present head of the house is Nicholas, Crown Prince of Montenegro.

 Modern role

-In July 2011, the Parliament of Montenegro adopted the Law on the Status of the Descendants of the Petrović Njegoš Dynasty.The law allows descendants of the dynasty to use heraldic royal symbols and grants them land that belonged to the King.
+In July 2011, the Parliament of Montenegro adopted the Law on the Status of the Descendants of the Petrović Njegoš Dynasty.
+The law allows descendants of the dynasty to use heraldic royal symbols and grants them land that belonged to the King.
 It grants them property and buildings in Njegusi and Cetinje, the former capital city, as well as an apartment in Podgorica.
 It established the Petrovic-Njegos Foundation, which would receive financing from Montenegro’s state budget amounting to some €4 million.